sakthiiv/sakthiiv.github.io/content/authors/admin/_index.md

     date_end: ''
     summary: |2-
       Responsibilities include:
-        - As an Architect and Platform Engineering Lead in Gosure.AI, I am responsible for driving the technical vision and architecture strategy while ensuring robust cloud infrastructure and DevOps practices.
-My role involves supporting and guiding the decisions on system scalability, security, and designing comprehensive solutions for insurance domain requirements.
+        - As an Architect and Platform Engineering Lead in Gosure.AI, my responsibilities include driving the technical vision and architecture strategy,  ensuring reliable and scalable infrastructure setup.
-        - I also establish and maintain development standards to ensure code quality and consistency across the platform by mentoring the engineering team.
+        - Responsible for establishing and maintaining development standards to ensure code quality and consistency across the platform by mentoring the engineering team.
         - In my engineering management capacity, I support in overseeing project delivery, ensuring timelines are met, and maintaining effective communication channels with stakeholders.
-        - The platform engineering aspect of my role focuses on implementing and maintaining CI/CD pipelines, cloud infrastructure, and automated deployment processes.
   - position: Lead Consultant
     company_name: Thoughtworks
     company_url: 'https://www.thoughtworks.com/en-in'